Privacy Virtual Cards

 Source: Mohamen Hassan

 A temporary debit card is a digital card that can be used while waiting for a physical debit card to arrive (which may take up to two weeks in some cases).
-The temporary card has a card number, expiration date, security code, and sometimes a PIN.
+The temporary bank card has a card number, expiration date, security code, and sometimes a PIN.
 While some banks offer it in physical form, it’s usually digital.

-You should be able to use your temporary debit card for online and in-person shopping, booking hotels and flights, or other transactions which support card payments.
+You should be able to use your temporary digital debit card for online and in-person shopping, booking hotels and flights, or other transactions which support card payments.
 Still, the card may be subject to restrictions, such as allowing purchases from select merchants only.

 You might hear the term “temporary cards” in the context of virtual cards or prepaid cards.
 However, despite sharing some similar features, these are separate financial products.
 Temporary cards are stand-ins for actual debit cards, while virtual cards offer additional benefits and do not come in physical form.
 On the other hand, prepaid cards are preloaded and can be used for transactions until the balance is depleted.